tudat-team/tudat-space/docs/source/user-guide/state-estimation/observation-model-setup.rst

 Before providing any specifics, we need to distinguish several different types of settings/models/data structures in Tudat, which will be elaborated upon in the following pages:

-* **Observation Model Settings**, which are presented :ref:`below <observationTypes>` containing settings for the *type* of observations that are to be used (and possible corrections).
+* **Observable Model Settings**, which are presented :ref:`below <observationTypes>`.
+These contain settings for the *type* of observations that are to be used, information on the observation geometry through the :ref:`linkEndSetup` and possible corrections.
 These objects do not perform any calculation, but define the properties of the observation simulators that are created.
 * **Observation Simulators**, which are discussed :ref:`below <observationSimulators>`.
 These objects compute the actual observations from the current properties of the environment.
 * **Observation Simulation Settings**, which are discussed on the :ref:`following page<simulating_observations>`.
 These objects define *how to use the observation simulators* by providing the required settings for observation times, etc.
 * **Observation Collection**, which are discussed on the :ref:`following page<observation_collection_manipulation>`.
 These objects store the full set of observations and associated data used in a single estimation/covariance analysis in Tudat